 National Workshop on Christian Unity

-For nearly fifty years, the National Workshop on Christian Unity has been the prime ongoing event in the United States for ecumenical education experienced in the midst of other Christian traditions.
+For over forty years, the National Workshop on Christian Unity has been the prime ongoing event in the United States for ecumenical education experienced in the midst of other Christian traditions.
 It is held yearly in various locations of the country.

 Items marked with are in Adobe Acrobat PDF format.
 For best results, right-click the link (or click and hold for Macintosh), select "save target as" and save the document to your desktop for viewing and printing.
 Click on the image in the right column for free download of the Adobe Acrobat Reader.